 One CER, or Carbon Emission Reduction Certificate, represents a metric ton of CO2 taken out of our atmosphere and further mitigates the effects of global warming and reduces the risk of extreme heat waves.

 Another interesting way for countries to offset carbon output is to obtain carbon offset allowances through the CDM (Clean Development Mechanism).

 What is the Clean Development Mechanism?The CDM is one of a set of flexible mechanisms included in the Kyoto Protocol which provides carbon emission reduction certificates called CERs.
 Developed countries can buy CERs from developing countries.
 This enables more industrialised countries to meet their carbon targets and to fund emission reduction initiatives elsewhere.

-In order to meet the next deadline on the zero-emission path, the government will need to purchase CERs and plant a large number of trees.
-While citizens individuals other European countries, such as the UK and France, can purchase CERs and make their own contribution to reducing global carbon dioxide levels, no governmental schemes have been rolled out in Ireland as of yet.
+To meet the next deadline on the zero-emission path, the government will need to purchase CERs and plant a large number of trees.
+While citizens individuals other European countries, such as the UK and France, can purchase CERs and make their contribution to reducing global carbon dioxide levels, no governmental schemes have been rolled out in Ireland as of yet.

 Critics of CERs have claimed that people who purchase CERs lose sight of the fact that the priority is to reduce their emissions — not to carry on as before and just offset them.
 There is some truth in this, but CERs are a necessary element in reaching our 2050 targets.

 The battle against global warming towards a sustainable future requires the following efforts: